sentient-agi/Sentient-Enclaves-Framework/enclave-init/README.md

 ## Overview

 The Enclave Init System is a minimal, production-ready init system (PID 1) designed to run inside secure enclaves.
-It provides process supervision, automatic service restarts, service dependency management, comprehensive logging, and a control interface for managing services at runtime.
+It provides process supervision, automatic service restarts, service dependency management, comprehensive logging, and dual-protocol control interfaces (Unix socket and VSOCK) for managing services at runtime.

 ### Key Characteristics